 Breathing patterns, sneezing, and eye discharge — overlapping anatomy means these symptoms cluster together.
 The decision tree for URI vs. something worse.

-A sleeping cat's breathing rate should be under 30 breaths per minute.
-Above that — especially in Maine Coons, Ragdolls, and Persians — can be an early sign of HCM.
+A sleeping cat's breathing rate should stay under 30/min.
+Above that — especially in Maine Coons, Ragdolls, and Persians — can signal early HCM.

 Most cat sneezing is benign — but a subset hides chronic infection, nasal foreign bodies, dental disease, or tumors.
 How to tell which is which.